Eight Steps to Calculate How Much You Need to Retire

 Written by: Kristy Welsh

 It is estimated that fewer than half of all Americans have ever tried to determine how much money they will need in the bank in order to retire comfortably.
 With the public and private pension systems in trouble, and Social Security benefits not being able to keep up with inflation, saving for retirement is your business alone.
-You will need to figure out how much you will need and how to get to this amount.
+You will need to figure out how much you will need in your retirement fund and how to get to this amount.

 The question of how much you need to retire may have a simple answer, but it is not the same for everyone.
 That's why any blanket statement for how much you need to retire should be taken with a grain of salt.
 It all depends on your living expenses now and how you expect them to change (or not) by retirement age.

-There are an array of online retirement calculators that can help you sort this out, but instead of blindly trusting the results, you are best-served having a basic understanding of all that should be factored in so that you can make mindful financial decisions accordingly.
+There is an array of online retirement calculators that can help you sort this out, but instead of blindly trusting the results, you are best-served having a basic understanding of all that should be factored in so that you can make mindful financial decisions accordingly.
 The top key considerations are:

 - Life Expectancy: The Society of Actuaries estimates that for a married 65-year-old couple, there is a 45 percent chance of one person reaching 90 and a 20 percent chance one will reach 95.
 Plan for a long life.